-Like human plant also need water to stay strong and healthy!
+Like humans, plants also need water to stay strong and healthy! however, sometimes it is a little hard to know when plants need water.

 What is a Soil Dryness Detector Circuit: